 You can improve your chances and beat Brown acceptance rates with the right test scores and a knowledgeable admissions counsellor from AdmissionSight at your side.
 Brown ranks among the top national universities.
 The Brown acceptance rate is similar to that of other high-ranking universities, such as Harvard and Stanford.

 Candidates with the correct scores and grades have a good chance of getting a foothold at Brown.
 Brown, like every other Ivy League school, has a comprehensive admissions procedure.
 This implies you must be an all-around achiever who excels in extracurricular activities as well.
 Each year, over 35,000 students apply to Brown.

 If Brown is your top college option, you should consider applying under the Early Decision method.
 You should be aware, however, that if you are accepted to Brown University, you will be obliged to withdraw all other applications, whether normal, early, or rolling.

 You can also apply through the Regular Decision process.
-Most first-year students prefer Regular Decision because it allows them adequate time to finish their application and highlight more noteworthy achievements in their application essay.
+Most first-year students prefer Regular Decision because it allows them adequate time to finish their application and highlight more noteworthy achievements in their application essays.

 Early Action candidates often receive their decisions by mid-December.
 Applicants for Regular Decision are generally notified of their decision by the end of March.
 In this instance, admitted students are asked to respond by May 1st.
-All accepted students who desire to enroll at Brown University must submit official exam results by June 1st.
+All accepted students who desire to enrol at Brown University must submit official exam results by June 1st.